The-Mad-Noodle/Mad-Noodle-Via-Support/README.md

 Some Mad Noodle Keypads come equipped with specialized keycodes and features designed to enhance your experience.
 Below are the details of these unique functionalities:

 ### Layer Change Indicators
-When switching between layers, the keypad offers visual feedback through its RGB backlighting system:
+When switching between layers, the keypad offers visual feedback through its RGB backlighting:
 - **Default Setting**: The RGB backlight blinks to indicate a layer change, with distinct colors assigned to each layer:
   - Layer 0: White
   - Layer 1: Red